starvingindie/starvingindie.github.io/ld-42-game/story.md

 You exit your apartment, lock the door behind you and head off to meet your date.
 <br>
 <br>
 CONGRATULATIONS!!!
-YOU'VE ACHIEVED ONE OF FOUR ENDINGS!
+YOU'VE ACHIEVED ONE OF FOUR UNIQUE PLAYTHROUGHS!